-- · Do not drive over loose objects, holes, or bumps. - Do not drive under any object that is less than 80 inches (203 cm) from the ground. - Do not drive off of curbs or other steep drop-offs more than 2 inches high. - Stay in your driving lane under normal conditions, maintaining a safe following distance from other vehicles. - If equipped with doors, the doors must remain closed and latched while vehicle is in motion. - Driving through water or mud may affect brake performance.
+- Do not drive under any object that is less than 80 inches (203 cm) from the ground. - Do not drive off of curbs or other steep drop-offs more than 2 inches high. - Stay in your driving lane under normal conditions, maintaining a safe following distance from other vehicles. - If equipped with doors, the doors must remain closed and latched while vehicle is in motion. - Driving through water or mud may affect brake performance.
 ALWAYS test brakes by pressing the brake pedal after driving through water or mud.